-As part of our support to the Accelerated Access Collaborative, AHSNs (through the AHSN Network) are driving adoption of a number of transformative technologies and medicines via the Rapid Uptake Products (RUP) programme.
+As part of our support to the Accelerated Access Collaborative, AHSNs are driving adoption of a number of transformative technologies and medicines through the Rapid Uptake Products (RUP) programme.

 Lipid Management: High Intensity Statins, Ezetimibe and PCSK9 inhibitors

 The Rapid Uptake Product (RUP) for lipid management is a novel, NICE-approved clinical pathway.
 This innovation aims to improve a person’s lipid profile, by reducing cholesterol concentration in blood by treating patients with the right medicine along the evidence-based pathway.
 The pathway includes three medicines: high intensity statins (HIST), ezetimibe, and PCSK9 inhibitors (continued from 2019/20).

 Cholesterol and lipid disorders webinars – key messages in diagnosis and management – multiple dates to 19 October 2022

 The West of England AHSN is providing a series of 1-hour online education sessions for GPs and healthcare professionals on the management of patients with high cholesterol and lipid disorders.